morpho-org/sdks/packages/blue-sdk-viem/README.md

 const market = await Market.fetch(
   "0xb323495f7e4148be5643a4ea4a8221eef163e4bccfdedc2a6f4696baacbc86cc",
-  provider // viem provider.
+  client // viem client.
 );

 // Or from a config, to fetch faster (skips fetching the config):
 // const market = Market.fetchFromConfig(
 //   config,
-//   provider // viem provider.
+//   client // viem client.
 // );

 market.utilization; // e.g. 92% (scaled by WAD).